quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part52_Summary.md

 ---
 #### Every-Vist Monte Carlo Method
-Background context: The every-visit MC method estimates \( v_{\pi}(s) \) as the average of all returns following each visit to a state, regardless of whether it is the first or any subsequent visit within an episode.
+Background context: The every-visit MC method estimates $v_{\pi}(s)$ as the average of all returns following each visit to a state, regardless of whether it is the first or any subsequent visit within an episode.
 This approach can be more powerful when used with function approximation and eligibility traces.
 :p How does the every-visit MC method differ from the first-visit MC method in its estimation process?
 ??x
 The every-visit MC method includes all returns associated with a state, including those that occur after repeated visits within an episode.
 This contrasts with the first-visit MC method, which only considers the return following the initial visit to a state.